JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 Let's create a tiny Kotlin library first and use it from a C program then.

-We can start by creating a library file in Kotlin and save it as `lib.kt`:
+We can start by creating a library file in Kotlin and save it as `hello.kt`:

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">